-- We have a wide range of direct, one-to-one services, including our Carer Information Centre.
+- We have a wide range of direct, one-to-one services, including our Action for Carers Helpline.
 The phones are staffed by friendly and experienced Advisors, experts in caring matters, who can talk through your issues and offer advice and support.

 - We also have Carer Support Advisors working Surrey-wide, in four teams – North West, South West, Mid and East Surrey – who can offer one-to-one support, and who also organise local events and activities.

 - Our Advisors can offer advice and information, assist with forms, and provide advocacy, as well as give emotional support.

 - If you have to help the person you care for physically, our Moving and Handling team can help.

 - And if the person you care for is in one of Surrey’s five main hospitals, we have Hospital Advisors there too, to ensure you get the best support and care.

 - As well as this, we also run 40+ Support Groups across the county every month, and have various workshops and information events to help you in your caring role.

 Find out more about all our support by clicking below.